Colorado National Monument

 We need to rely on Logic, not Emotion during these difficult situations!
 I believe we have to be calm and logical when dealing with times like these.
 I don’t mean to sound snarky, but why can’t people stay rational when things get difficult without immediately jumping to APOCOLYPSE?!
 It feels like they’re pouring salt into an already raw, gaping wound…

 At one time I was hopeful that we were on our way out of this mess.
-Now that I’ve done everything right (at least regarding getting my vaccines) and we STILL got COVID (TWICE!)–AND we’ve got Long-COVID symptoms I’m more skeptical…
+Now that I’ve done everything right (at least regarding getting my vaccines) and (at least I) STILL got COVID (THREE TIMES!)–AND we’ve got Long-COVID symptoms I’m more skeptical…

 I believe in science.
 I believe it’s very possible the reason neither of the Trekkers got all that sick from this potentially deadly disease was due to our vaccines.
 I also believe the reason none of our parents have gotten very ill from COVID is due to vaccines.
 And I am VERY thankful for these!

-But when we got sick 1 MONTH after getting our boosters I just felt…DONE.
+But when we got sick 1 MONTH after getting our boosters (in my case this happened two. seperate. times!)
+I just felt…DONE.
 I think, at that moment, I just gave up.
 It’s here, it isn’t going away, and we have to learn to live with it….THE END. 😪

 I understand the vaccines probably worked as intended and those in our families who have had COVID while vaccinated came through relatively unscathed.
-But we still got it, and I’m assuming if another variant (maybe one not related to Omicron) develops, we will likely be at risk of at least mild disease from that.
+But we still got it, and I’m assuming if another strong variant develops, we will likely be at risk of at least mild disease from that.
 So, this is our “new normal”.

-We will probably have at least annual vaccines with the threat of at least occasional, mild illness always looming…possibly for the rest of our lives…it sucks but I just feel like that’s what we have to adjust to and accept for the foreseeable future. *sigh*–again!
+We will probably have the threat of at least mild illness always looming…possibly for the rest of our lives…it sucks but I just feel like that’s what we have to adjust to and accept for the foreseeable future. *sigh*–again!

 Searching for Hope and Encouragement in Crisis Situations